OfficeDev/Product-List-Code-Sample/README.md

 Product-List-Code-Sample
 ========================

-CRUD Product List Provider Hosted ASP.NET MVC App
+An App for SharePoint that is Provider Hosted using ASP.NET MVC web application.
+It deploys the Product List through the declarative approach in the SharePoint App to the App Web.